linneagear/CodeRefactory3/README.md

             background-color: #2a607c;
             color: #ffffff;

-The same with combining images.
-Instead of listing out the css for each individual image in the content section of your html file, you can combine classes into *.content img* or *.benefits img*
+The same goes with combining images.
+Instead of listing out the css code for each individual image in the content section of your html file, this **new** code will combine classes into *.content img*:

+            .content img {
+                max-height: 200px;
+            }

+3. To make more accessibile, this website needed to include an *alt* attribute on each image.
+This specifies an alternate text for an image, if the image cannot be displayed.
+This is useful if the user uses a screen reader.